IT’S ACCESSIBLE – Provide Information Technology (IT)

 ITS ACCESSIBLE provide education to people with physical and mental impairments who cannot access usual tertiary education.
-As a result, it is hoped that people with SCI of various levels, will feel more engaged in the world and community around them, through the use of assistive technology and Information Technology (IT).
+As a result, people with SCI of various levels are more engaged in the world and community around them through assistive technology and Information Technology (IT).

-Spinal Support NZ runs regular Back on Track meetings at the Auckland Spinal Unit, where new patients with SCI can occasionally learn about ITS ACCESSIBLE ’s free service.
+Spinal Support NZ runs regular Back on Track meetings at the Auckland Spinal Rehabilitation Unit, where new patients with SCI can occasionally learn about ITS ACCESSIBLE ’s free services.
 We also help the SCI community in their homes.
-People with other conditions such as Head Injury and Cerebral Palsy are offered support at Elevate Christian Disability Centre.
-We recently received a commendation for Adult education from Waitakere Ace Aotearoa.
-See our website www.itsaccessible.net.nz/educating-disabilities for more details
+In addition, people with other conditions such as Head Injury and Cerebral Palsy are offered support at Elevate Christian Disability Centre.
+See our website for more details.

-We also provide other heavily subsidized and free support services for charities and non-profit communities as follows in New Zealand.
+We also provide other heavily subsidised and free support services for charities and non-profit communities in New Zealand.
 For example, the Trust has supported Spinal Support NZ with our services since 2013.
 We charge for hosting the website.
 However, all maintenance and development are free of charge.